 It is a challenging and disturbing film that mostly works because of its gleeful nihilism, though it might feel excruciatingly long for some (I’ll be the first to admit that I wasn’t completely engaged, though it’s certainly more compelling than 1965’s Pierrot le fou, which seems like its precursor that I maybe ought to see again).

-I read somewhere that Weekend is to Godard what Salo (1975) was to Pasolini.
+I read somewhere that Weekend is to Godard what Salo, or the 120 Days of Sodom (1975) was to Pasolini.
 In some ways it’s true, but Godard’s work is more radical—he reinvented how a ‘sociopolitical commentary’ film can be with biting disdain for the conventions of the medium.